 Full papers are not to exceed 15-20 pages and 4,000 words maximum.
-Authors of selected papers will receive an honorarium from the Farm Foundation to cover their participation expenses, and all papers will be given the option of consideration for publication in a special issue of Agricultural Finance Review.
+Authors of selected papers will receive an honorarium from the Farm Foundation to cover their participation expenses, and accepted papers will be considered for publication in a special issue of Agricultural Finance Review.

 Thank you to the following organizations for their support of this important project: